aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ReverseList
-Reverses the elements in a list value.
+Reverses the order of elements in a list.

 **Type**: Datatype: Lists